Compose Photo 3

 Shoot the photo.

-Photo 4 now shows the foliage as more green and overall, the misty smooth water is very similar to photo 3.
+Photo 4 now shows the foliage as more green and overall, the misty smooth water is very similar to photo 3, but looks smoother.

 Bringing Along Your Tripod